top of page

 During the conflict, the Puma helicopters became synonymous with their reliability and versatility.
 Their robust design and impressive capabilities made it the preferred choice for British troop deployment and supply logistics in challenging and hostile environments.

-As visitors explores the Puma’s features and understands its context within the larger conflict, it becomes evident that this helicopter played a vital role in ensuring the safety and security of Northern Ireland.
+As visitors explore the Puma’s features and understand its context within the larger conflict, it becomes evident that this helicopter played a vital role in ensuring the safety and security of Northern Ireland.

-With its remarkable speed and agility, the Puma helicopter allowed British troops to swiftly respond to emerging situations, ensuring the maintenance of security and stability in Northern Ireland at the time.
+With its remarkable speed and agility, the Puma helicopter allowed British troops to swiftly respond to emerging situations in Northern Ireland at that time.

-The aircraft was capable of carrying 16 passengers, 12 fully equipped troops or up to 2 tonnes of freight, the latter moved as internal cargo or underslung, or a mix of the two.
+The aircraft was capable of carrying 16 passengers, 12 fully-equipped troops, or up to 2 tonnes of freight, the latter moved as internal cargo, underslung, or a mix of the two.

-It could also be fitted with up to six stretchers for operations in the casualty evacuation or medical emergency response team role, or in offensive roles such as XW222 with its mounted GIMPY machine gun.
+It could also be fitted with up to six stretchers for casualty evacuation, as a medical emergency response team role, or within defensive roles, such as XW222 with its mounted GIMPY machine gun.

-Preserved and showcased at the Ulster Aviation Society, the Puma serves as a tangible reminder of the helicopter's significance during the troubled times.
-Visitors have the unique opportunity to explore this meticulously restored aircraft, offering a glimpse into its powerful legacy.
+Preserved and showcased at the Ulster Aviation Society (and out at some Events during the year), the Puma serves as a tangible reminder of the helicopter's significance during the troubled times.
+Visitors have the unique opportunity to explore this meticulously restored aircraft, offering a glimpse into its legacy.

-As visitors marvel at this particular Puma HC1, nick-named “Trembling Triple Two” with its distinctive 230 Sqn snarling Tiger on the nose, they can witness firsthand the engineering marvels that made it a stalwart in troop transportation.
+As visitors explore this particular Puma HC1, nick-named “Trembling Triple Two”, with its distinctive 230 Sqn snarling Tiger on the nose, they'll see firsthand what made it a stalwart of troop transportation within NI.

-From its spacious cabin capable of accommodating a significant number of personnel to its advanced avionics and navigational systems, as well as offensive and defensive systems, the helicopter showcased the technological advancements of its time.
+From its spacious rear cabin, capable of accommodating up to 16 personnel, to its then advanced avionics and navigational systems, as well as offensive and defensive systems, the helicopter showcased the technological advancements of its day.

 The Puma’s significance extends beyond its military role.
 It serves as a symbol of resilience and determination, reminding us of the challenges faced and overcome during the "Troubles.”

-This legendary helicopter, continues to inspire awe and admiration.
+This legendary helicopter, continues to inspire awe and admiration among rotary fans.

 The amazing snarling Tiger nose art of 230 Squadron on Puma HC1 Helicopter XW222